 The ‘Big Shed’ Assembly Workshop provides a covered space of about 4oosqm for larger construction-scale work.
 The building has sliding access doors and the interior can be accessed using Hooke Park’s telehandler.

-The Assembly Workshop has 3-phase power, pneumatic compressor and portable dust extraction.
+The Assembly Workshop has 3-phase power, a pneumatic compressor, and portable dust extraction.
 A tower scaffold is available for working at height.
-The building also houses our Stena re-saw and, from autumn 2014, the Kuka robot arm.
+The building also houses our Stena re-saw and, from autumn 2014, the Kuka robot arm and CNC milling machine.
+The work can be facilitated by a telehandler and various lifting and fabrication equipment.

 The Assembly Workshop space is available to visiting groups by prior arrangement as the space is often being used for Design & Make project work.